dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 If the Okta app is no longer linked (e.g. access token is revoked or event hook removed), you can re-link the Okta application using the "Reauthorize with Okta" button.

-### Assign People or Groups
+### Assigning People or Groups

-To give people access to DNSimple, click "Assignments" in under the configured DNSimple app in your Okta dashboard.
-Then, click "Assign" and select the appropriate users.
+To give people access to DNSimple, click "Assignments" under the configured DNSimple app in your Okta dashboard.
+Click "Assign", and select the appropriate users.

-If an assigned user does not already have a matching DNSimple user with the same email address, a DNSimple user will be provisioned for them and the DNSimple account admin will receive a notification that they have been added.
+If an assigned user does not already have a matching DNSimple user with the same email address, a DNSimple user will be provisioned for them, and the DNSimple account admin will receive a notification that they have been added.

 If an assigned user already exists, they will need to [link their DNSimple user to their Okta identity](#linking-a-dnsimple-user-to-an-okta-identity) on the User Settings page within DNSimple before they can log in to DNSimple with their Okta identity.